 - Breach of duty of care: The plaintiff must then demonstrate that the defendant breached their duty of care, meaning they weren’t attending to what they were doing, or they acted in a way that fell below the standard.
 For example, a motorist may be said to have breached their duty of care if they were texting while driving.

 - Causation: The next step in establishing negligence is to prove that the defendant’s breach of duty of care caused the accident.
 Often, the question posed at this stage is, “Would the accident have happened absent the defendant’s actions or inactions?”
 For instance, if the driver was not texting, would they still have slammed into the back of the plaintiff's car?

 - Damages suffered: Lastly, the plaintiff must show that they sustained injury because of the defendant's breach.
 As noted previously, damages can include medical expenses, lost wages, and pain/suffering.

 Establishing negligence in a personal injury case requires collecting and analyzing evidence from the scene of the accident.
 This process includes reviewing police reports, examining records and logs, visiting the accident scene, and viewing surveillance footage, among other things.

 Our Boise personal injury lawyer thoroughly investigates these cases to build persuasive legal strategies.

-Schedule a Free Consultation with Hooper Law Offices
+Schedule a Free Consultation with Aaron Hooper, Attorney at Law